MolBIFFM/diana/README.md

 ## References

-The configuration files provided refer to data sets supplemented with the following publications.
+The configuration files in this repository refer to data sets supplemented with the following publications.

 - Fiskin, E. et al. (2016) **Global Analysis of Host and Bacterial Ubiquitinome in Response to *Salmonella* Typhimurium Infection**, *Mol.
 Cell*, 62, 967-981.